 How did they cope with the long driving days?

 We always set off early and if they ever got niggly, we would just pull over and stretch the legs.
-They always had their Amazon Fire Tablets as back up.
-Although in all honesty, the boys seemed to cope better with the long drives than us parents who were busy negotiating pot holes or police checks (the boys thought this was all great fun!)
+Though in all honesty, the boys seemed to cope better with the long drives than us parents who were busy negotiating pot holes or police checks (the boys thought this was all great fun!)

 Did you take lots of toys for them to play with?